 “No, I’ll wait for you, then we can go in together.”

-- If you overhear your parents choosing your school, ask them to aim higher than one simply called St Richard’s or St Agatha’s, guiding them instead towards spiritual heavyweights like Our Lady of the Blessed Annunciation or St Anthony and the Holy Infant.
+- When you overhear your parents choosing your high school, ask them to aim higher than one simply called St Richard’s or St Agatha’s, guiding them instead towards spiritual heavyweights like Our Lady of the Blessed Annunciation or St Anthony and the Holy Infant.
 This will disarm any cynics questioning the fact your parents stopped attending mass years ago.

 - Wonder why all the nuns at school have names beginning with Mary and ending with a male name, such as Sister Mary Edward.
 Believe your older sister when she tells you they all used to be men until God changed them into nuns as punishment for a crime only the Pope knows about.